 What Is The Problem?

 Quite reasonably you may then ask: “What is the problem with ADHD medications?
 Why are so many people so negative, or hesitant, when stimulant medications can prove remarkably useful for many?”

 The accurate answer: Vagary, born from appearance criteria, drives the current inadequate ADHD medical standard of medical care.
-It bears repeating: The standard of care operates on beliefs about those appearances, not about biomedical, functional data.
+It bears repeating: This standard of care operates on beliefs about those appearances, not about biomedical, functional data.

-The consequences for that secondary disbelief, confirmed after the fact of primary inaccuracy, drives a force of entropic change for global societies.
+The consequences for that secondary disbelief, confirmed after the fact of primary inaccuracy, drive a force of entropic change for global societies.
 This inadequate-data diagnostic and treatment perspective reaches far beyond “ADHD” medications for children.
 If we don’t use mind -assessment tools at our disposal based upon those old, inaccurate beliefs, it’s a global problem.